Shifting Styles, Fashions and Shopping Behaviors Forcing Retailers and Mall Owners to Rethink What Works and What Doesn’t

 And despite the retail sales trend, SunTrust’s Kim noted that mall-based retailer stocks have outperformed those of strip center-based retailer stocks so far this year, sort of.
 Actually, mall-based retailer stocks have not lost value while strip center retailer stocks have dropped 6.6% year-to-date.

 In a bid to boost appeal among younger shoppers and draw increased foot traffic, many of the REITs that own malls are increasing the mix of entertainment and dining options in their properties.
 At the Beverly Center in Los Angeles, Taubman Centers is creating a new contemporary dining court.
 Uniqlo will open by late 2014 and the new dining court is expected to open in 2015.
 And at Sunvalley near San Francisco, it is converting some existing low level space into a food court.

 “Consistent with teen retailers struggling through the year, both junior and unisex apparel impacted this quarter negatively," Robert Taubman, chairman, president and CEO of Taubman Centers, said of his firm's fourth quarter 2013 performance.
 “And not withstanding many reports of our mall traffic slowing, our fast food category was up nearly 7% suggesting our traffic was okay.
 It was a busy January for us.”

-Stephen Lebovitz, president and CEO of CBL & Associates, said that mall owners are turning to restaurants because that is something the Internet can’t do.
+Stephen Lebovitz, president and CEO of CBL & Associates, said that mall owners are increasingly turning to trendy restaurants because that is something young people enjoy and the Internet can’t do.